olivia1246/postmarketOS-termux/README.md

 ## Issues

 Phosh may occasionally fail to start.
 When this happens, a full Termux restart is often required, and it may take several attempts to successfully run the second-part script.
 In testing, the Android 14 Xiaomi phone was only able to launch Phosh once; subsequent attempts failed regardless of troubleshooting steps.
 Random crashes can occur but stability is mostly fine when it does run.
+Phosh can also break entirely and seem to never work again unless you set up postmarketOS all over again.

 ## Credits